Mythrendel/Button-Symbols/README.md

 * Position-X (text layer)
 * Position-Y (text layer)

-1. Insert an instance of the button symbol somewhere in your document.
+(Don't worry - you can customize the buttons by adding other layers to your button too!
+For example, an icon symbol layer or a color symbol layer with a mask layer.)

-2. Select the instance of that button symbol.
+1. Select the instance of that button symbol.
-3. In the Inspector panel you will see the symbol overrides.
+2. In the Inspector panel you will see the symbol overrides.
 All of the layers except for `Background` will appear in the list.
 Adjust values as desired.
-4. With the layer still selected, use the `cmd + j` keyboard shortcut to resize and reposition the button.
+3. With the layer still selected, use the `cmd + j` keyboard shortcut to resize and reposition the button.
+(Pro-Tip: Sketch doesn't see the updated override value until the field loses focus so be sure to tab away from the field before trying to use the shortcut!)

 ## Offset Container